-Books may be borrowed for a two-week period.
-Reference and Reserved materials are to be used in the Library ONLY.
-This is to ensure all students have convenient access to these special materials A valid student ID card is required for borrowing.
-Students may request materials held by other Keiser campuses through the library portal or by asking the staff.
+Books may be borrowed for two weeks.
+Reference and reserved resources are to be used in the Library ONLY.
+This is to ensure all students have convenient access to these special materials.
+A valid student ID card is required for borrowing.
+Students may request materials held by other Keiser campuses via inter-library loan through the library portal or by asking the librarian to do so for them.